 AI's "Source of Truth": Why Brands Need Knowledge Graph Presence

 When a user asks ChatGPT to "recommend a project management tool," the AI doesn't randomly list names.
 It consults a "fact database" to determine which brands are real, credible, and worth recommending.
-The core of this fact database is the knowledge graph — and Wikidata is its most critical component.
+This is the knowledge graph for brands — and this Wikidata brand guide focuses on its most critical component: brand presence on Wikidata, which is the foundation of Wikidata SEO and AI knowledge graph branding.
+Ensuring your brand wikidata entry is accurate and complete is the first step to being recognized.

 According to Yext's 2026 research, every major AI system uses Wikidata as its factual foundation.
 Wikidata and Schema.org are the most important "truth nodes" in AI's eyes.
 If your brand isn't in the knowledge graph, AI has no trusted source to confirm you exist.